TheBlackOutsider/alx-system_engineering-devops/0x00-shell_basics/README.md

-2-bring_me_home :hold a command to bring to user home directory 3-listfiles : display the current content in long format 4-listmorefiles : display the current content includes hidden files in long format
+2-bring_me_home :hold a command to bring to user home directory 3-listfiles : display the current content in long format 4-listmorefiles : display the current content includes hidden files in long format 5-listfilesdigitonlys : display the current content includes hidden files in long format with numeric UID and GID